 The Compensation Committee generally retains an independent compensation consultant to help understand competitive compensation levels and incentive designs.
 The independent compensation consultant is solely hired by, and reports directly to, the Compensation Committee.
-The Committee has sole authority to retain and terminate the independent compensation consultant.
-At the Committee's discretion, the independent compensation consultant:
+The Compensation Committee has sole authority to retain and terminate the independent compensation consultant.
+At the Compensation Committee's discretion, the independent compensation consultant:

-- attends Committee meetings; - assists the Committee in determining peer companies and evaluating compensation proposals; - assists with the design of incentive compensation programs; and - conducts compensation-related research.
+- attends Compensation Committee meetings; - assists the Compensation Committee in determining peer companies and evaluating compensation proposals; - assists with the design of incentive compensation programs; and - · conducts compensation-related research.

-Our Compensation Committee retained Deloitte Consulting, to help in the selection of an appropriate peer group for executive compensation benchmarking purposes, review the company's executive compensation programs, assist our Compensation Committee in designing its executive compensation program and provide the Committee an understanding in executive compensation trends, including with respect to the newly adopted Retirement Policy for Equity Awards.
-For 2017, our Compensation Committee did not make any changes to the peer groups it established in 2014 (other than as a result of acquisitions of peer companies) and used in 2016, based on input from Deloitte Consulting.
-The primary peer group used to inform our Compensation Committee of pay levels and practices most relevant for the labor market in which Green Dot competes included:
+In making 2018 compensation decisions, the Compensation Committee retained Deloitte Consulting to help in the selection of an appropriate peer group for executive compensation benchmarking purposes, review our executive compensation programs, assist the Compensation Committee in designing our executive compensation program and provide the Compensation Committee an understanding in executive compensation trends, including with respect to the newly adopted Retirement Policy for Equity Awards.
+In November 2018, the Compensation Committee replaced Deloitte Consulting with Mercer as its compensation consultant.
+Mercer did not provide any consulting services with respect to fiscal 2018 compensation decisions.